tardis-sn/connector25/docs/installation.md

 ### Run with Docker

-Stella is part of the MESA container.
+STELLA is part of the MESA container.

 # STIR